-Indulge your passion for food and travel on this authentic Thailand cultural and cookery holiday.
-Chop and eat your way around four regions and cook up a storm in locations as diverse as a cooking school in Bangkok, an organic farm and waterfalls.
+Indulge your passion for food and travel on this Thailand cultural and cookery adventure.
+Chop and eat your way around four regions.
 You'll be introduced to an amazing variety of flavours.

 There are only 1-2 set departures a year and the absolute maximum group size is 12 people.
-Due to our preference and support for smaller accommodation, if the first 9 places on any departure are booked by solo travellers, it may be closed with this smaller group size.
-For the same reason, we can only accommodate one set of sharers who require twin beds (rather than a double).
-Early booking is advised.
+Due to our preference and support for smaller accommodation, early booking is advised to avoid disappointment..

-Your tour begins with a welcome dinner in Bangkok before an introductory lesson at a world-famous cookery school.
+Your tour in Thailand begins with a welcome dinner in Bangkok before an introductory lesson at a cooking school.
 People you know may tell you they've learnt how to cook Thai food on holiday - what they learnt is the mere tip of what you will learn and experience in these two weeks.
-Treat today as a foundation in ingredients and basic skills needed for Thai cooking; there's a lot more to come.
-While you are in Bangkok, you'll also do a bit of sightseeing with one of our expert guides, go on a boat trip along the river and canals and visit a night bazaar by the river.
+Treat today as a foundation in ingredients and basic skills needed for Thai cooking; there's a lot more to come!
+While you are in Bangkok, you'll also do a bit of sightseeing with one of our guides, take a boat long the river and visit a night bazaar by the river.

 After Bangkok, you'll move onto a rural area in Thailand's fertile Central Plains and arrive at a village where life has remained unchanged for years.
 The village headman's wife will show you how to pick the best vegetables at the bustling local market and share her family's recipes for regional specialities.
 While you're here, you will also explore the ancient Thai capital of Ayutthaya before an overnight journey north on a sleeper train to Chiang Mai.

 Influenced by the northern Lanna kingdom and local hill tribe customs, Chiang Mai cuisine has a very distinctive, fiery flavour.
-You will pick and cook your own vegetables at an organic farm and learn a series of Lanna dishes including pad ka prow (stir-fried pork or chicken, chilli and holy basil), often considered to be the Thai version of bangers and mash.
-Another highlight of this part of your cookery adventure is learning 'jungle survival skills' (on a half-day excursion) and a vegetarian cookery demonstration by one of our very special friends.
-We have built some leisure time in too, so you can kick back and relax by the pool between cooking lessons and sightseeing.
+You will pick and cook your own vegetables at an organic farm and learn a series of Lanna dishes including pad ka prow (stir-fried pork or chicken, chilli and holy basil), often considered to be the Thai version of bangers and mash..
+We have built some leisure time in too, so a little bit of time to relax by the pool between cooking lessons and sightseeing.

 For the last part of your holiday, you'll be in Krabi on the Andaman Coast, famous for its breathtaking limestone karst scenery.
 Here, you'll learn to cook a range of sizzling southern dishes such as the slightly sweet and delicious massaman curry.
 You'll visit smallholdings and also have a boat trip to the desert islands of the Andaman sea.
 We have included a summary of this itinerary on this page, we recommend clicking on the pink download button on the right for the full itinerary.

 Meet at Heathrow and overnight direct flight to Bangkok with Thai Airways or Eva Air.
-If you prefer to fly from a regional airport, ask us for options.
-And if you live in a different country, you can meet the group in Bangkok on Day 2, we will pick you up at the airport
+If you live in a different country, you can meet the group in Bangkok on Day 2, we will pick you up at the airport

 Day 2: D